cameronSlupeiks/HackerRank/README.md

 ## Forking

 Feel free to modify my current solutions, I would love to see how you tackle these problems!
-However, you will need to create your own test cases.
+However, you will need to create your own test cases for most of these challenges.